glebowadim/ihub_sample/README.md

 If you does not have the possibility to add log via API, then you can use SmallSampleIntegration.
 SmallSampleIntegration is just a integration with writing to stdout only.

+Integration uses print(..., flush = True), so the stdout is synchronized with the Integration Logs.
+Otherwise, messages from stdout are added after the script is completed.

 ## Requirements
 - Python 3
 - Requests - library for python (http://docs.python-requests.org/en/master/)